© Mandy Hackney

 Sclerotiniaceae

 This is a family of parasites.
-It would be nice to keep thinking of it as its own family, since these parasites clade nicely together here, but since this family lives paraphyletic inside the Rutstroemiaceae family, that family would have to be split up awkwardly into four or more families if you don't allow a family to live inside another family.
-Fortunately, I do, so I'm not going to worry about it.
+It would be nice to keep thinking of it as its own family, since these parasites clade nicely together here, but since this family lives paraphyletic inside the Rutstroemiaceae family, that family would have to be split up awkwardly (into at least 2 but maybe four or more families) if you don't allow a family to live inside another family.

-The following species clade so close together that it seems they should all be one genus.
-That means that Botrytis, Ciboria, Sclerotinia, Ciborina, Monilinia, Myriosclerotinia, Ovulina, and Sclerencoelia may need to be absorbed into one genus.
+The limits around the genera Botrytis, Ciboria, Sclerotinia, Ciborina, Monilinia, Myriosclerotinia, Ovulina, and Sclerencoelia are confusing since there are very few differences in ITS between them.
+This family needs work.
 Botrytis is the oldest asexual (anamorph) genus.
 Ciboria and Sclerotinia are tied for the oldest sexual (teleomorph) genus.
 Since the family is the Sclerotiniaceae, perhaps Sclerotinia is an appropriate genus for them all to be absorbed into.
 Or perhaps they will stay separate genera, setting a record for how little ITS difference can constitute distinct genera.
+We shall see.

 Botrytis cinerea EU - an asexual mold that causes noble rot of grapes that can make interesting wines.
 We have worldwide sequences.